intellij-v/docs/src/topics/Navigation-and-search.md

   ![](interface-implementations.png){width=700 border-effect="line"}

-- **Go to Super Method** (Disabled for now) - navigates from an members of interface or interface implementation to interface themselves.
+- **Go to Super Method** - navigates from an members of interface or interface implementation to interface themselves.

 ## File structure